cliffordlab/ICG_OSToolbox/ICG_param_extract/readme.md

 # ICG Parameter Extraction
-Function files to extract parameters from EA ICG record.
+Function files to extract hemodynamic parameters from EA ECG and ICG record.